imagecser/dsImage/README.md

 ./a.out
 ```
 **Windows**:
-open dsimage.sln and build it.
+open dsimage.sln, build and run it.

 ## Testcase
 All my testcases lost after a sudden shutdown...